Contact Information

 Closing Thoughts: The amateur radio community is renowned for its welcoming spirit and willingness to support newcomers.
 If you are intrigued by amateur radio, but not quite sure whether you want to start studying, I'd suggest checking out this next section for some tips on listening to the goings on on the air around you without necessarily shelling out the big bucks on a fancy radio.
 This is exactly how I got so hooked on the hobby.
 Don't hesitate to reach out for help or advice, whether locally in Utah or through the broader online community.
 The journey into amateur radio is as rewarding as it is enriching, offering endless opportunities to learn, connect, and grow.
 As many HAMs much more experienced than myself will tell you, we're all still learning!

 This is a cheap USB dongle that when plugged into a PC will allow you to receive a wide range of signals.
 There are many videos online on getting setup, and going over exactly what you can do.
 RTL-SDR is just one of many different dongles.
 It is a good cost/performance balance and one of the cheapest.
 Do beware of fakes - Check their site.
 You can do a lot of fun stuff with these, like using 2 to follow analog or even digital trunked traffic in your area.
-I have a bit of experience messing with these and have setup trunking before I had my scanner so hit me up if you need a bit of help.

-Cost: $Baofeng
+Cost: $Baofeng (or Quansheng)

-Baofeng is a Chinese manufacturer of cheap radios, mostly handhelds.
+Baofeng [and now Quansheng as well] is a Chinese manufacturer of cheap radios, mostly handhelds.
 These are popular amongst new hams and shortwave listeners for their price.
 They are a great way to listen and even transmit when you have your license.
 I recommend a UV5R or a UV5x3.
 There are a lot of fake versions.
 You can check Baofeng's site before Amazon to see what models they are actually selling.
 I think it's fair to say that most Chinese radios will come out of the same or similar factories so fakes aren't the worst thing in the world.

 Shortwave Radios are radios that can typically receive a wider range of signals that your average radio.
 Here is a great video from Ringway Manchester highlighting a cool Chinese SDR Receiver, the Malahit DSP2

-Cost: FreeBroadcastify
+Cost: $$Broadcastify

 Broadcastify is the largest platform for streaming live audio of public safety, aircraft, rail, and marine communications.
 It provides access to thousands of live audio broadcasts from various sources worldwide.
 Users can listen to real-time emergency services and transportation feeds, making it a valuable resource for enthusiasts and professionals alike.